-- Report lights that are out and any hazards immediately to the Department of Campus Safety (908) 231-8800 - Have your keys in your hand ready when walking to your car - When parking on campus do not leave valuables out in plain view in the passenger compartment.
-Lock them in the trunk or glove compartment - There is safety in numbers.
-Travel in groups both on campus and off - Do not hitchhike or get into a stranger's vehicle.
+- Report lights that are out and any hazards immediately to the Department of Campus Safety, 908-231-8800. - Have your keys ready in your hand when walking to your car. - When parking on campus do not leave valuables out in the open, lock them in a glovebox or trunk of the vehicle. - There is safety in numbers.
+Travel in groups both on campus and off. - Do not hitchhike or get into a stranger's vehicle.
 Use public transit or ride with a friend, and notify the appropriate authorities if someone appears to need assistance. - Do not let technology (cellular phone, tablet, MP3 player, etc.) make you unaware of your surroundings.
-Pay attention to where you are - Avoid isolation.
+Pay attention to where you are. - Avoid isolation.
 After dark, walk with others.
-Use well-lighted paths. - If you are concerned about your safety while moving about the campus, you may request a security escort by calling (908) 231-8800
+Use well-lighted paths. - If you are concerned about your safety while moving about the campus, you may request a security escort by calling 908-231-8800.